crunkdevs/predictor/docs/PREDICTOR_OVERVIEW.md

 When the pool needs more numbers:

 1. **Find Overdue Candidates:**
-   - Looks for numbers that haven't appeared in 40+ spins
+   - Looks for numbers that haven't appeared in 40+ spins (excluding Red/Orange)
    - Needs at least 6 such numbers before considering smart selection

+2. **Apply Funnel-Based Filtering:**
+   - **Funnel 1 - Color Match:** Filters to numbers matching the last result's color
+     - If zero candidates, falls back to full overdue list
+   - **Funnel 2 - Size Match:** Filters to numbers matching the last result's size (small/big)
+     - If zero candidates, falls back to previous funnel's output
+   - **Funnel 3 - Parity Match:** Filters to numbers matching the last result's parity (odd/even)
+     - If zero candidates, falls back to previous funnel's output

-2. **Check Historical Patterns:**
+3. **Check Historical Patterns:**
+   - Only evaluates candidates that survived the funnels
-   - For each overdue number, asks: "Has this number hit when overdue in similar situations before?"
+   - For each filtered overdue number, asks: "Has this number hit when overdue in similar situations before?"
    - Compares current context (last number's color) with historical patterns
    - Calculates success rate: "Out of all times this number was overdue, how often did it hit with this color context?"

-3. **Filter and Rank:**
+4. **Filter and Rank:**
    - Only considers numbers with:
      - At least 10 historical occurrences (enough data to trust)
      - At least 40% success rate in this context (proven pattern)
    - Ranks by: success rate first, then how overdue (larger gap = higher priority)

-4. **Select:**
+5. **Select:**
    - Picks the best candidate (if any meet the criteria)
    - Adds at most 1 smart overdue number to the pool
    - Still respects the global 4-overdue cap once the final rankings are assembled